Jelh23/heat-mass-transfer/README.md

 3. View the results, which include various properties such as kinematic viscosity, thermal diffusivity, etc., for the chosen fluid.

-## Credits
+## Credits and Disclaimer

-This project was assisted by [ChatGPT](https://openai.com/chatgpt) for providing support with Python code, interpolation techniques, and GitHub integration.
+This repository was developed for my **Heat Transfer** class.
+ChatGPT was utilized to assist with Python programming, interpolation techniques, and GitHub integration throughout the project.

+This project is intended to demonstrate understanding of the course material.
+The code may include contributions from ChatGPT, aimed at supporting problem-solving and coding tasks.
+This repository is not intended to represent a polished, professional-level submission.